 - Can quitting really help a lifelong smoker?

 - To learn more

 What in tobacco smoke is harmful?

-Cigarettes, cigars, and pipe tobacco are made from dried tobacco leaves, as well as ingredients added for flavor and to make smoking more pleasant.
+Cigarettes, cigars, and pipe tobacco are made from dried tobacco leaves, and ingredients are added for flavor and to make smoking more pleasant.
 The smoke from these products is a complex mixture of chemicals produced by the burning of tobacco and its additives.
-The smoke is made up of more than 7,000 chemicals, including over 60 known to cause cancer (carcinogens).
-Some of these substances cause heart and lung diseases too, and all of them can be deadly.
+Tobacco smoke is made up of more than 7,000 chemicals, including over 70 known to cause cancer (carcinogens).
+Some of these substances cause heart and lung diseases, too, and all of them can be deadly.
 You might be surprised to know some of the chemicals found in tobacco smoke include: